Kozea/WeasyPrint/docs/hacking.rst

 The :mod:`weasyprint.formatting_structure.build` module takes an ElementTree tree with associated computed styles, and builds a formatting structure.
-It generates the right boxes for each element and ensures they conform to the models rules.
-(Eg. an inline box can not contain a block.)
+It generates the right boxes for each element and ensures they conform to the models rules (eg. an inline box can not contain a block).
 Each box has a :attr:`.style` attribute containing the style dict of computed values.

 The main logic is based on the ``display`` property, but it can be overridden for some elements by adding a handler in the ``weasyprint.html`` module.
 This is how ``<img>`` and ``<td colspan=3>`` are currently implemented, for example.

 This module is rather short as most of HTML is defined in CSS rather than in Python, in the `user agent stylesheet`_.